kivy/buildozer/docs/source/quickstart.rst

 --------------------------------

-If you have compiled a package, and want to share it easily with others devices, you might be interested with the `serve` command.
-It will serve the `bin/` directory over HTTP.
+If you have compiled a package, and want to share it easily with others devices, you might be interested with the :class:`serve` command.
+It will serve the :class:`bin/` directory over HTTP.
 Then you just have to access to the URL showed in the console from your mobile::

     buildozer serve